 Clinician support for pregnancy and safe baby care

-for all parents with idiopathic hypersomnia or narcolepsy type 1 or 2
+for all parents with idiopathic hypersomnia or Narcolepsy Type 1 or 2

 We developed this page with the advice of OB/GYN, maternal fetal medicine, pediatrics, lactation, and sleep medicine experts.